-Templar Church is a multi-denominational church.
+Templar Church is a Christian denomination of churches.
 All of our members, regardless of personal choice of worship, style of ministry, or doctrinal beliefs, have agreed to the following creeds as expressions of faith and for organizational and ministerial unity.

 * Please note when the word “catholic” is used in any of these creeds, it’s not referring to the Catholic church but merely the universal, world-wide church.